Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

-However, at higher order, scalar and tensor modes are coupled to each other.
-The scalar modes can source the tensor modes, inducing higher-order GWs \cite{Ananda:2006af,Baumann:2007zm}.
-From these higher-order contributions, if the scalar perturbations are large enough, the leading contribution to $\langle h_a(\vec{k}_1) h_b(\vec{k}_2) \rangle $ should be a second-order scalar-scalar contribution.
-This gives rise to the SIGWs.\footnote{Here, a picture with Feynman diagrams may help.
-We can understand the power spectra associated with the two-point functions $\langle h_a(\vec{k}_1) h_b(\vec{k}_2) \rangle$ and $\langle\Phi(\vec{k}_1)\Phi(\vec{k}_2)\rangle$ as \emph{propagators} in quantum field theory.
+Here, a picture with Feynman diagrams may help, see Fig.~\ref{fig:feynman_diagrams}.
+We can understand the power spectra associated with the two-point functions $\expval{ h_a(\vec{k}_1) h_b(\vec{k}_2) }$ and $\expval{\Phi(\vec{k}_1)\Phi(\vec{k}_2)}$ as \emph{propagators} in quantum field theory.
 The first-order GW comes from $\langle h_a(\vec{k}_1) h_b(\vec{k}_2) \rangle$ computed at tree-level, in which the propagator is the inverse of the second derivative of the action with respect to the tensor modes.
-Second-order GWs then corresponds to the one-loop contributions to $\langle h_a(\vec{k}_1) h_b(\vec{k}_2) \rangle$.
-SIGW refers to the \emph{sunset} diagram in which the two external legs are graviton lines, and the two internal lines are scalar propagators.
-There is no tadpole with a scalar propagator because the scalar and tensor modes are not coupled at first order, while there can also be second-order tensor-tensor (two graviton propagators) and scalar-tensor (one graviton and one scalar propagator) \cite{Bari:2023rcw} contributions.
-If the scalar perturbations are sufficiently enhanced, the scalar-scalar contribution prevails. } The resulting GW spectrum is (see, for instance, derivation in \cite{Yuan:2021qgz,Domenech:2021ztg})
+Second-order GWs then correspond to the one-loop contributions to $\expval{ h_a(\vec{k}_1) h_b(\vec{k}_2) }$.
+SIGWs are therefore coming from the \emph{sunset} diagram in which the two external legs are graviton lines and the two internal lines (loop) are from scalar propagators.
+There can also be second-order tensor-tensor (loop with two graviton propagators) \cite{Picard:2023sbz} and scalar-tensor (loop with one graviton and one scalar propagator) \cite{Yu:2023lmo,Bari:2023rcw} contributions.
+If the scalar perturbations are sufficiently enhanced, the scalar-scalar contribution prevails.
+The tensor-tensor contribution is subdominant but the scalar-tensor contribution can become relevant on smaller scales \cite{Picard:2023sbz}.
+There is no tadpole diagram with one scalar loop because the 4-point function of two gravitons and two massless scalars vanish.
+The same would apply for a tadpole with a graviton loop.\footnote{ This result holds for any tadpole of massless modes in dimensional regularization.
+These diagrams are not necessarily zero if we consider a non-vanishing cosmological constant, which induces a mass term for the graviton, or if we consider a method of regularization that introduces new mass scales to the problem.}\\